 Skip the heat

 As you age, your hair becomes weaker and more prone to breakage over time.
 What happens when you add heat every single day?
 Inevitable damage.

 Ditch your hair dryer and opt to air-dry your hair.
 The less time your hair spends under high heat, the better.
 If you must, try limiting your usage to only once or twice a week and make sure to use a heat protectant as well as a Argan Oil Taming Serum.
 Trust us, this tip is critical to saving your hair from additional breakage.

 Do you constantly rock a bun or sleek ponytail?
 While it may look stylish, it could cause unnecessary stress to your hair.
 The problem: When you secure your hair tightly with an elastic, it creates additional tension on broken strands.

 Ditch the elastic and keep your beautiful hair down.
 Style with a good-quality hairspray for a soft, touchable look that does as much as you do.
 And if you’re desperate to pull your hair back, try gentler alternatives to elastics like a soft scrunchie or coil hair ties.

 We get it.
 Your salt and pepper hair snuck up on you fast.
 You’re tempted to conceal with color.
 But chemically coloring hair is time-consuming and can lead to additional hair breakage if not cared for correctly.

-Your best bet is to keep your hair natural and rock your grays with confidence.
+Your best bet is to keep your hair natural and rock your greys with confidence.
 If you must add a hint of color, make sure that you see a professional colorist who is educated in 50+ women’s hair.
-Before and after every color, use a Deep Hydration Mask to protect your hair from fading-out and keep your strands vibrant and moisturized.